FAA license boosts Georgia spaceport, but more reviews ahead

 “Georgia is part of the new space race, and we will become one of the leaders," Howard added.

-Even with the license, the FAA says that a more comprehensive review would be needed before any rockets can be launched.
+Even with the license, the FAA says that more comprehensive reviews would be needed before any rockets can be launched.

+In its 36-page decision released Monday, the FAA said it considered potential impacts to the climate and environment, public comments, and the agency’s responsibility to encourage and promote commercial space launches by the private sector.

+“Sea level rise and other climatological changes, such as increase in extreme weather events, may affect the spaceport in the coming years,” the FAA wrote in its report.

 Camden County has spent nearly 10 years and $10 million on the project.
 Opponents have gone to court to try to block the county from purchasing land for the spaceport and that litigation is ongoing.